filips123/PWAsForFirefox/README.md

 Browser chrome modifications were largely inspired by the [`xiaoxiaoflood/firefox-scripts`](https://github.com/xiaoxiaoflood/firefox-scripts) repository on GitHub, also licensed under the Mozilla Public License 2.0.
 Detailed license information can be found in the respective files.

+The native part of the project includes the [Metropolis Semi Bold](https://fontsarena.com/metropolis-by-chris-simpson/) typeface by Chris Simpson, released into the public domain using the [Unlicense](https://unlicense.org/).

-Windows installer uses the [Material Design Icons](https://materialdesignicons.com/) by Austin Andrews and Google, licensed under the Apache 2.0 license.
+Windows installer includes the [Material Design Icons](https://materialdesignicons.com/) by Austin Andrews and Google, licensed under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.
 Detailed license information can be found in the [WiX configuration file](native/packages/wix/main.wxs).

 The project logo is based on the [official Firefox browser logo](https://mozilla.design/firefox/logos-usage) and the [community-introduced PWA logo](https://github.com/webmaxru/progressive-web-apps-logo).